amusecode/TRES/developer/README_developer.md

 1  Roche radius based on Sepinsky.
 Function of not only eccentricity but also stellar spins 2  Roche radius based on Eggleton's classical formula.
 Watch out this is only valid for circularized & synchronised systems
 ```
-7) To change the prescription of the dynamical stability limit, you can set self.secular_code.parameters.stability_limit_specification in setup_secular_code to 0-5:
+7) To change the prescription of the dynamical stability limit, you can set self.secular_code.parameters.stability_limit_specification in setup_secular_code to:
 ```
-0  Stability limit based on Mardling & Aarseth 2001  [default] 1  Stability limit based on Petrovich et al. 2015 (simple version) 2  Stability limit based on Petrovich et al. 2015 (extended version) 3  Stability limit based on Holman et al. 1998 for S-type orbits 4  Stability limit based on Holman et al. 1998 for P-type orbits
+0  Stability limit based on Mardling & Aarseth 2001  [default] 1  Stability limit based on Petrovich et al. 2015 (simple version) 2  Stability limit based on Petrovich et al. 2015 (extended version) 3  Stability limit based on Holman et al. 1998 for S-type orbits 4  Stability limit based on Holman et al. 1998 for P-type orbits 5  Stability limit based on Vynatheya et al. 2022 analytical estimate 6  Stability limit based on Tory et al. 2022
 ```
-option 0 is for stellar systems, options 1-4 are for planetary systems.
+option 0, 5-6 are advised for stellar systems, options 1-4 for planetary systems.

 8) When you do a production run, you may want to run several simulations at the same time.
 The output files can be given unique names with the -f parameter, and you can change the starting triple ID number with the -N parameter, such that every triple in the full simulation will have a unique ID.
 To reduce this data, there are two options.
 Option 1:run the rdc_TRES.py script multiple times.
 You will, however, get an amuse message for every file reminding you of the proper references.
 If you pipe the output to a text file, this message is included as well.
 You can remove them using sed.
 For example: